Bren2010/mls-protocol/draft-ietf-mls-protocol.md

 post-compromise security.
 Based on earlier work on "asynchronous ratcheting trees" {{art}}, the protocol presented here uses an asynchronous key-encapsulation mechanism for tree structures.
-This mechanism allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.
+This mechanism allows the members of the group to derive and updat shared keys with costs that scale as the log of the group size.

 ##  Change Log